Triazic/rust_threading/doc/characters/Lorel.md

 - Rapiers and Bags ordinarily have a range of 1.
 When used by Lorel, they have a range of 2.

 ## Abilities
 - Kneel.
-Physical attack, range 2.
+Physical attack, using physical weapon range.
 Hits at the targets legs.
 The target receives a Kneeling token.
 - Kiss the Ring, usable by enemies with the Kneeling token.
 Range 1.
 Only Lorel targetable.
 Replaces the Kneeling token with a Servitude token.
 Grants Lorel a Grandeur token.
 - Queen's Rush.
 Physical attack, range 5.
 Lorel moves and strikes either straight ahead, backwards, left, right, or diagonally.
   If used on an empty tile, then Lorel will move to that tile as a free action.